brandcom/cakephp-vite/README.md

 In production mode, the Helper loads the bundled files. `@vitejs/plugin-legacy` is supported, which will insert `nomodule`-tags for older browsers, e.g. older iOS devices, which do not support js modules.

+> This readme is for **version 1.x.** If you are migrating from 0.x and something is unclear, read the Migration guide under `/docs`.
+Feel free to open an issue if you run into problems.

 ## Installation